amlucas/amlucas.github.io/source/publications.md

 * Amoudruz, L., Litvinov, S. and Koumoutsakos, P., 2024.
 Path planning of magnetic microswimmers in high-fidelity simulations of capillaries with deep reinforcement learning. arXiv preprint arXiv:2404.02171.
 [DOI](https://doi.org/10.48550/arXiv.2404.02171)

 * Amoudruz, L., Economides, A. and Koumoutsakos, P., 2024.
 The Volume of Healthy Red Blood Cells is Optimal for Advective Oxygen Transport in Arterioles.
-Biophysical Journal.
+Biophysical Journal, 123(10), pp.1289-1296.
 [DOI](https://doi.org/10.1016/j.bpj.2024.04.015)

 ## 2023